j-2k/GraphicsProgrammingRoadmap/README.md

 ##### Miscellaneous
 - [MathIsFun.com Trigonometry](https://www.mathsisfun.com/algebra/trigonometry.html) For Learning Trigonometry & can literally be used to learn everything in the prereqs & other math related topics that come later on in graphics.
+- Getting A Masters Degree in Computer Science with the final project (the thesis or dissertation whatever the place you choose calls it) based on something related to graphics.
+This note is for myself, because it sounds fun might do it.
+Ideas for final project could be a Minecraft Sim / a good raytracer / Voxel Engine & etc.
+<strong><i>A very nice example of a [voxel engine](https://www.youtube.com/watch?v=8ptH79R53c0) by [John Lin](https://github.com/Lin20)</i></strong>

 ##### Final Notes
 Will probably add more stuff here, but I have to mention it's extremely important to find out what you want to do in life, specifically if it's graphics then what with graphics?<br>